Freight Shipping from Greensboro to Norfolk

 How much does it cost to ship freight from Greensboro to Norfolk?

-Full truckload (FTL) rates from Greensboro, NC to Norfolk, VA currently range from $565-$697 for a standard dry van load over the 263-mile route.
+Full truckload (FTL) rates from Greensboro, NC to Norfolk, VA currently range $565-$697 (roughly $2.17-$2.68 per mile over 263 miles).
 LTL shipments typically cost $345-$624 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greensboro to Norfolk?

-Standard FTL transit from Greensboro to Norfolk is approximately 5 hrs by truck over 263 miles.
+Standard FTL transit from Greensboro to Norfolk is approximately 5 hrs by truck over 263 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Greensboro to Norfolk freight?